agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

     1. Store in the box at -80C labeled "Second Run Supernatant" BALF ultracentrifugation

 13. Remove remaining supernatant with wall suction using a sterile pipete tip
-    1. Resuspend the pellets in each tube in PBS (total volume should be ~100--200µL).
+    1. Resuspend the exosome pellets in each tube in *filtered* PBS (total volume should be ~100--200µL).
 When suction to dry, will need 200 mcL to resuspend fully without foaming completely.
     3. Save the pellet in a 1.5mL microcentrifuge tube (label: BL----, "exosomes BALF", date [year-month-day])
     4. Store in the box at -80C labeled "Exosomes BALF ultracentrifugation"
     5. Optional: If you want to conduct exosomal protein analysis, you can resuspend in lysis buffer (see BCA protocol).